glentner/SLiPy/README.md

 ![example](Figures/HD192640.png "Results of Telluric.Correct()")

-**Figure 1:** The above figure is an example of applying the Telluric.Correct() algorithm to a spectrum.
-In this case, 6 spectra of Regulus from the Elodie archive were used as calibration spectra.
+**Figure 1:** The above figure is an example of applying the **Telluric.Correct()** algorithm to a spectrum.
+In this case, six spectra of *Regulus* from the Elodie archive were used as calibration spectra.

 #<a name=Velocity></a>[Velocity](AstroPython/Velocity.py)